AquariusFR/AngularPlacesAMD/README.md

 # AngularPlaces
 An angular directive that captures a location via an input GooglePlaces.
 It allows multiple input location and manage this list with a tag system.
-Uses GooglePlaces library, and Lodash Taggle.
+Uses *GooglePlaces*, *Lodash* and *Taggle* library.

+This version is packaged as an AMD module, but it can easily be modified into a regular angular module.

+Please find a demo file to see how to wrap an angular application into requirejs.